maibennett/website_github/exampleSite/content/research.md

 * **Bennett, M.** (2020).
 "How Far is Too Far?
 Estimation of an Interval for Generalization of a Regression Discontinuity Design Away from the Cutoff".
 Job Market Paper, Columbia University.[{{% fontawesome download-solid32 %}}](/files/sub/MBennett_GRD.pdf)

 * **Bennett, M.**, J. Vielma, & J. Zubizarreta (2020).
 “Building Representative Matched Samples with Multi-valued Treatments in Large Observational Studies”. *Journal of Computational and Graphical Statistics*.
-Accepted. [{{% fontawesome download-solid32 %}}](https://arxiv.org/abs/1810.06707)
+Forthcoming. [{{% fontawesome download-solid32 %}}](https://arxiv.org/abs/1810.06707)

 * **Bennett, M**. & Bergman, P. (2019).
 “Better Together?
 Social Networks in Truancy and the Targeting of Treatment”. *Journal of Labor Economics*.
 Accepted. [{{% fontawesome download-solid32 %}}](/files/networks_paper.pdf)